Callejeros: Cromañón

 The night of December 30, 2004, the band played a concert at the club República Cromagnon, in Buenos Aires.
 During the show, someone in the audience lit a small firework that threw light balls up, which impacted a plastic fibre net that held the acoustical panels (made of foam rubber, to lower costs) and combustion began.
 The club was overcrowded (there were more than four thousand attendees, and it had a capacity of two thousand people) and the emergency exits had been (illegally) locked from the outside.
 The fire spread and eventually killed 194 people, mostly due to burnings in the respiratory tract and inhalation of carbon monoxide.
-Among the dead spectators were relatives of various band members, as well as the band manager's wife and the lead singer's girlfriend.
+Among the dead spectators were relatives of various band members, such as the lead guitarist’s father, cousin, uncle, aunt, and godson, the drummer’s mother, the percussionist’s brother, the band manager's wife and finally, the lead singer's girlfriend.

 The band was investigated by the authorities regarding their responsibility in the tragedy, because it was well known that the audience frequently made use of pyrotechnic devices during their shows; though in this case Callejeros had asked them not to, to no avail.

 In April 2011, the six band members were convicted of murder.

 After Cromañón

 After República Cromañón, Callejeros did not play for a long time.
 First, due to their own decision, then because of the opposition from the relatives of victims of the fire.

 In May 2006, the band released their fourth album, Señales ("Signs"), which sold 20,000 copies on its release day.
 The band signed a contract with Pelo Music and had both previous albums re-released (Sed and Presión) by this company.

 On July 6, 2006, Callejeros appeared without prior announcement during a concert of the band Jóvenes Pordioseros, in El Teatro, a club in Flores, Buenos Aires.
 The band had previously agreed not to go on stage, and the show was suspended by the management of the club.
 Later, relatives of the victims expressed mixed opinions about it; some claimed that the band had "the right" to play because there was no judicial order to keep them from doing so, while others called it "a mistake", or claimed that they should be in prison.

 After the tragedy, the band played five more times, always outside Buenos Aires city.
-The last time in Olavarría, Buenos Aires Province.
+Their last performance was in Olavarría, Buenos Aires Province.